 Putting extra care in the use of safety with implementing hi-tech safety standards

 The safety components implemented into the Vision S are: Oval sensing, driving assistance, advanced camera monitoring system, and driving monitoring.
 With all these features combined, it makes for a smooth and safe ride on the road.
 Sony has also added many entertainment features into the Vision S car.
-The interior cabin of the car, consists of 5G technology and a panoramic screen that is visible from any seat inside the car.
+The interior cabin of the car consists of 5G technology and a panoramic screen that is visible from any seat inside the car.
 Further, the car is equipped with 360 reality audio for a clean, crisp sound throughout.
 Lastly, Sony implemented adaptability into the Vision.
-Meaning that the Vision S is linked via the internet and its software updates on its own when new updates are available.
-The interior of the car is all personalizable including the panoramic screen.
+This means that the Vision S is linked via the internet and its software updates on its own when new updates are available.
+The interior of the car is all personalizable, including the panoramic screen.

 Guest Authors: Darren, Carina